Google スプレッドシートとTrelloの連携イメージ

 a.ohta

-How to Create a Workflow for Integrating Google Sheets and Trello
+How to Create an Integration Flow Between Google Sheets and Trello

-The integration workflow is broadly divided into the following processes.
+The integration flow this time is broadly divided into the following processes.

 Step 1: Integrate Google Sheets and Trello with My Apps

-After completing the registration with Yoom, select "My Apps" from the menu on the left.
+After completing the registration with Yoom, please select "My Apps" from the menu on the left.

 Next, click the new connection button at the top right.